15 Respiratory Diseases

 Although this disease can cause irreversible damage to the airways, appropriate treatment and prevention strategies can minimize further lung damage.

 A cough is a reflex action that clears your airway of irritants and mucus.
 There are two types of coughs: productive and nonproductive.
-A productive cough produces phlegm or mucus, liberating it from the lungs.
-A nonproductive cough, known as a dry cough, doesn’t produce phlegm or mucus.

 For most people, the flu resolves on its own.
 But sometimes, influenza and its complications can be deadly.
 People at higher risk of developing flu complications include young children under age five, especially those under six months, adults older than 65, and residents of nursing homes and other long-term care facilities.
 In addition, pregnant women and women up to two weeks after giving birth are at risk, and people who have chronic illnesses, such as asthma, heart disease, kidney disease, liver disease, and diabetes.